TheTeodora22/HTMLClones/README.md

 The result is a matrix of similarities.
 The numbers are between 0 and 1, with 0 being not similar at all and 1 being the exact same copy.

+📊
-He are the matrices for each tier of documents:
+He are the heatmaps based on the matrices for each tier of documents:

 Tier 1: